|Nutrition Facts (per serving)|

-- Season the beef on both sides with the salt and pepper.
+Season beef on both sides with salt and pepper.

-- Add olive or vegetable oil to a heavy skillet and brown the roast well on both sides.
+Add olive or vegetable oil to a heavy skillet and brown roast well on both sides.

-- Combine the au jus mix, the Italian salad dressing mix, the beef broth and the water and pour over the roast.
+Combine au jus mix, Italian salad dressing mix, beef broth and water and pour over roast.

-Cover and cook on low for 8 to 10 hours, or until the beef is very tender.
+Cover and cook on low for 8 to 10 hours, or until beef is very tender.

-- Serve the pot roast with vegetables or shred it and serve it on split, toasted sandwich buns.
+Serve pot roast with vegetables or shred it and serve it on split, toasted sandwich buns.